Santa Cruz de Tenerife: Metropolitan area

-As the centre of the Tenerife Metropolitan Area, Santa Cruz is the hub for the island's motorway network.
-The 85 km long Autopista TF-1 links the south of the island, including Playa de las Américas and other southern resorts and towns, with its capital.
-The motorway itself starts near the Auditorio and gives access to Santa Cruz and La Laguna by three different routes.

-Autopista TF-5 links Santa Cruz with the Puerto de la Cruz, La Orotava and the northern side of the island, passing right through La Laguna before entering Santa Cruz.

-The Santa Cruz harbour is one of the busiest in Spain; three quays host regular ferries, fast ferries, cruise ships and merchant ships.

-Tenerife North Airport, formerly Los Rodeos Airport, is adjacent to Autopista TF-5 on the western outskirts of the city.

-The mostly tourist Tenerife South Airport, formerly Reina Sofia Airport, ranks 7th in Spain and is located next to the Autopista TF-1, 75 km south of Santa Cruz.
-There are plans to link this airport to the capital with a railway network.

-The Intercambiador public transport/mass transit terminal is in the Avenida 3 de Mayo, and is the hub for all TITSA bus lines, the Tenerife Tram service, and is a major car-parking area.

-The first tram line (opened in 2007) line 1, starts at the Intercambiador, and ends at La Laguna's Avenida Trinidad, with a planned extension to Tenerife North Airport A second line between La Cuesta and Tíncer opened in 2009 (connecting with Line 1 at Hospital Universitario and El Cardonal).

-Cabo-Llanos (south of downtown) is the location of new expansion.
-This area is undergoing a major building boom which has been nicknamed "Manhattanization", where tall, modern buildings and street layouts imitate American cities.

 Economy

 Santa Cruz de Tenerife has the highest concentration of shops in the Canary Islands.
 The economy of Santa Cruz relies mainly on services.
 Trade, tourism, import-export, the seaport and the presence of the major political and financial institutions, as well as the most important companies, guarantee a strong economic activity and development.
 The building sector is important, while industry, apart from the oil refinery and food processing, is relatively minor.
 Santa Cruz has regenerated many areas of the city and modernised its infrastructure, built brand new areas, malls, high buildings and some charismatic structures, such as Calatrava's Auditorio or the Congress Hall, César Manrique's Marina and the not-yet-completed Óscar Domínguez Museum of Modern Art and Culture (IODACC) and the new Plaza de España layout, both by Basel-based Pritzker Prize winner studio Herzog & de Meuron.
 Work to renew the man-made Las Teresitas Beach is ongoing under the direction of French architect Dominique Perrault.